VModugno/mycobot_client/README.md

-    # myrobot_client
+    # mycobot_client

-    The `myrobot_client` package enables users to connect and control the MyCobot 280 Pi via ROS (Robot Operating System).
+    The `mycobot_client` package enables users to connect and control the MyCobot 280 Pi via ROS (Robot Operating System).
 This guide will walk you through the installation and setup process.

     ## Prerequisites